Look, I know superheroes are for everyone. I do.

 This movie is rated R, and, as you saw, for a good reason.
 And while that doesn’t affect me at all, it will affect a lot of other things.
 Will the movie do as well if all those little boys can’t legally pay to see it?
 Will there be Deadpool merch in kiddie sizes, and if yes, will it sell well?
 We’ll have to wait and see.

 Rated R Deadpool is a risk, but I think it’s a very interesting one.
-Ryan Reynolds, who plays the man himself, and who produced the film, was adamant that this movie stick to the comic roots in all aspects.
+Ryan Reynolds, who plays the man himself, and who produced the film, was adamant that this movie sticks to the comic roots in all aspects.
 I trust he knows what he’s doing, and I think that this version will make the comic-readers very happy.
 I’m excited to see it, just because it looks really cool!
 Deadpool is sassy and hilarious and it seems to be a really different but real superhero movie.

 But recently there was a petition from an 8 year old boy to make a PG-13 version in addition to the R one.
 It seems like a reasonable request, and many people agreed.
 But after a surprise screening of the film, Reynolds was asked about the topic and he said: